-Harmoni chart types exportable to PowerPoint, export in an editable format so you can get them just the way you need them once they’re exported.
+Most Harmoni chart types are exportable to PowerPoint, export in an editable format, so you can get them just the way you need them once they’re exported.

-When exporting to PowerPoint you have the option to customize your story using a PowerPoint template.
-A two page PowerPoint template, with a heading page and a content page, can be loaded onto a site by emailing firstname.lastname@example.org.
+When exporting to PowerPoint, you can customize your story using a PowerPoint template.
+A two-page PowerPoint template, with a heading page and a content page, can be loaded onto a site by emailing firstname.lastname@example.org.

 The first page of the PowerPoint template is the title page.
 This always appears as the first page of the PowerPoint file created when exporting from Harmoni.

 The second page of the PowerPoint template is the content page.
-This is used as the template page for each view being exported from Harmoni.
+This is used as the template page for each exported view from Harmoni.

-Table headings and single number display prefixes and suffixes use the font family set in the PowerPoint template.
+Table headings and single number display prefixes and suffixes using the font family set in the PowerPoint template.

-When exporting a single view, the PowerPoint file will have 2 pages – the title page and one content page containing the view content.
+When exporting a single view, the PowerPoint file will have two pages – the title page and one content page containing the view content.

 When exporting a full story with x pages, the PowerPoint file will have x+1 pages – the title page and a content page for each view.